Writing an attention-grabbing cover letter to accompany your resume can be frustrating and tricky.

 Here are some user-friendly tips on what to include in each section:

 The opening sentences are an essential part of your letter because it’s the first chance your reader has to form an opinion of you.

 It’s essential to address the letter to a specific person, if possible.
-Make an effort to find out the name of the hiring manager or the chair of the selection committee.
-Furthermore, it’s crucial you spell the person’s name correctly; there’s nothing more likely to make a poor first impression than spelling the manager’s name wrong!
+Make an effort to find out the hiring manager’s name or the chair of the selection committee.
+Furthermore, you must spell the person’s name correctly; there’s nothing more likely to make a poor first impression than spelling the manager’s name wrong!